 With regards to our corporate structure, any funds we may transfer to one of our PRC Subsidiaries, either as a loan or as an increase in registered capital, are subject to approval by or registration with relevant government authorities in China regardless of the amount of the transfer.
 According to the relevant PRC regulations, capital contributions to our PRC Subsidiaries are subject to the submission of reports of changes through the enterprise registration system and registration with a local bank authorized by the State Administration of Foreign Exchange of the PRC ("SAFE").
-In addition, any foreign loan procured by our PRC Subsidiaries is required to be registered with SAFE and such loan is required to be registered with the NPRC.
+In addition, any foreign loan procured by our PRC Subsidiaries is required to be registered with SAFE and such loan is required to be registered with the National Development and Reform Commission of the PRC ("NDRC").